gnosis/GECO/README.md

 **Community/ Outreach**

-Funded projects will also have the option of working at and organizing meetups in our co-working space Full Node in Berlin.
-Bigger projects also will have the possibility to speak at DappCon.
+Teams will have the option of working at Full Node, our co-working space in Berlin.
+The Gnosis Communications team will provide branding and outreach support to encourage engagement with the larger blockchain community.
+Bigger projects have the opportunity present their work at DappCon.

 ### How to apply for a grant:
 For the remainder of 2018, grant proposals can be submitted at any time and will be evaluated by the Gnosis team.